The Spiritual Riding to The Origin - Bike Tour

 The Basilica of Vera Cruz is another highlight, where pilgrims and visitors alike come to admire its intricate architecture and the sacred relic it houses.
 Wandering through Caravaca de la Cruz, you’ll find a blend of cultural influences, with charming plazas, traditional Spanish eateries, and a lively atmosphere that reflects its deep-rooted traditions.
 Whether exploring its historical sites or enjoying its local cuisine, Caravaca de la Cruz provides a rich tapestry of experiences that encapsulate both spiritual depth and historical allure.

-Meal Plan: Breakfast / Picnic Lunch / Dinner
+Meal Plan: Breakfast / Dinner

-Driving Distance: 240
+Driving Distance: 350 Km

 Meal Plan: Breakfast